15 min read

 bartender vs mixologist

-If you’re wondering whether to focus on becoming a Bartender or pursue the art of Mixology, you’re in the right place.
-In this article, we’ll break down what each role entails, their responsibilities and how they differ, so you can decide which path suits your goals best.
+In this article, we’ll break down what each role involves so you can decide which path suits your goals best.

-Definitions and Key Differences of a Bartender vs. Mixologist
+Definitions and Key Differences of a Bartender vs. a Mixologist

 What Is a Bartender?